A great motivational speaker is confident, empathetic, a good storyteller, and able to connect with an audience.

 9. Casey Brown

-Brown created a business that helps companies improve profits through better pricing.
+Brown created a business that helps companies improve profits through better pricing, get paid what they're worth, and increase profitability.
 She’s fluent in Spanish and holds a U.S. Patent for light bulb technology.
 She believes if you better communicate your value, you can get paid for your excellence.